gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 #### Gleam

-Gleam has no built in if-statement syntax and instead relies on matching on boolean values in case-statements to provide this functionality:
+Gleam has no built in if-expression syntax and instead relies on matching on boolean values in case-expressions to provide this functionality:

 ```rust
 let description =